bvda/sw4bed-01/exercises/lesson-12/lesson-12.md

 ## Exercise 12-3
 ### Add pagination to `Index`
 Right now, everything is fine since we are only loading 783 cards.
 But there are more than 22.630 unique cards printed (in more than 49.900 variants).
 This would be a lot of data to handle for the browser, and does not exactly account for at great user experience, so we need to add pagination[^3].
-You can find some information and inspiration[^4].
+You can find some information and inspiration[^4], and when you are ready add it to `Index.cshtml`[^9].

 1. Add (or update) a handler that will paginate the card collection so it only return at most 50 cards per page